-The seventeenth century was the century in which the modern idea of “nation” or of a modern “state” came into being.
-For the next two centuries, the modern nation was formed under the dominance of one individual, a King–the many Georges, as in England, or a Empress, Catherine, as in Russia.
-But the most magnificent and the most cunning and canny of them all was Louis XIV of France, the Sun King.
+The seventeenth century was the century in which the modern idea of “nation” or of a modern “state” came into being, based upon the idea of absolute rule.
+The territory under the absolute despot might be disparate and disjointed, but there was now a core from which tyrannical governing would be done with the intent of keeping the boundaries intact and under total control.
+Only in England did a constitutional monarchy exist, a king with clipped wings in an otherwise united British Isles or Great Britain.
+The British had no trouble putting down rebellions within its sphere of interest, smiting Scotland and Ireland on a recurring basis until the threats subsided into sullen passive resistance mixed with outbreaks of guerrilla warfare.
+While other nations were establishing the quintessential rule under one individual, the British contented themselves with consolidating an empire.
+Elsewhere in Europe, for the next two centuries, the modern nation was constructed under the dominance of one individual, a King–the many Louis, as in France, or a Empress, Catherine, as in Russia.
+Perhaps the most magnificent and the most cunning and canny of all of the so-called “benevolent despots” was Louis XIV of France, the Sun King.
 It was he who put paid, once and for all, any lingering power of the Medieval lords.
-It was he who understood that a “nation” was more than territory or borders and that a country was a state of mind, gathered together under the will of one person who would create and construct the “image” of a nature that reflected the personality of its leader.
-Louis XIV, on his better days, was a “benevolent despot,” on his bad days, and there were many of those, a frightening ruler who maintained totalitarian control over even his most insignificant subjects.
+It was he who understood that a “nation” was more than territory or borders and that a country was a state of mind, gathered together under the will of one person who would create and construct the “image” that reflected the personality of its leader.
+Louis XIV, on his better days, was a typical “benevolent despot,” on his bad days, and there were many of those, a frightening ruler who maintained totalitarian control over even his most insignificant subjects.

-Louis XIV chivvied the hereditary nobility out of their ancient strongholds and corralled them into Versailles where the King cooped them with artificial “honors” which included serving him in trivial and personal ways at his Levée and Couchée.
-From the moment the King was awakened, the Levée to the moment of his Couchée, his retirement for the night, each moment of his day was carefully choreographed and witnessed only by the privileged few.
+Louis XIV chivvied the hereditary nobility out of their ancient strongholds and corralled them into Versailles where the King co-oped them with artificial “honors” which included serving him in the most humiliatingly trivial and personal ways at his Levée and Couchée.
+From the moment the King was awakened, the Levée to the moment of his Couchée, his retirement for the night, each movement of his day was carefully choreographed and witnessed only by the privileged few.
 The more private the activity, the more honored the entourage.
-Once great lords and powerful nobles vied for the odd benefit of watching the King wash his face.
-Just as Louis XIV surrounded himself with an array of servile courtiers, just as he created himself as the Sun King, the rays of his control stretched widely, encompassing the arts, the main platform for advertising the King, France and the main propaganda arm for a nation determined to dominate militarily, politically and artistically.
+Once great lords and powerful nobles vied for the odd benefit of watching the King wash his face or hold a towel as Louis relieved himself on his throne-like toilet.
+Just as Louis XIV surrounded himself with an array of servile courtiers, just as he created himself as the Sun King, the rays of his control stretched widely, encompassing the arts, the main platform for advertising the King, and he controlled visual and verbal communication with a strict censorship.
+The practice of controlling what could and could not be published or publicly distributed was called “peer review.”
+Through this mechanism of control of what could be uttered, the French government became the main propaganda arm for a nation determined to dominate the rest of Europe militarily, politically and artistically.

 ..it is extremely interesting to have this documentary evidence of a grand design so early in the history of Louis’ personal rule and in the career of Colbert as a royal counsellor.
 The plan was put into practice in the next decade, when we can observe the ‘organization of culture’ in the sense of the construction of a system of official organizations with mobilized artists, writers and scholars in the service of the King.

-Over the next few years, numerous “académies” of “Danse,” “Peinture et de Sculpture,” “Sciences,” “Architecture,” “Musique,” and so on.
-Even tapestries and other forms of “crafts,” such as Gobelins founded in 1663 were under Royal control.
+Over the next few years, numerous “académies” of “Danse,” “Peinture et de Sculpture,” “Sciences,” “Architecture,” “Musique,” and so on were set up by the State in order to ensure high quality.
+Even tapestries and other forms of “crafts,” such as Gobelins, founded in 1663, were under Royal control.
 All of these academies were founded for he purpose of glorying the King and the State and the importance of the visual arts as propaganda is signified by the fact that Charles le Brun not only founded the Académie Royale de Peintue in 1648 but also directed Gobelins and was also was in charge of decorating the King’s palaces.
 The King of France was the main patron, not only for the French artists but also sough the services of artists from other nations, such as Gian Lorenzo Bernini, who did a famous bust of the Sun King in 1665.
 There was no concept of “artistic freedom” in this environment.
-All the artists and their production were under supervision and control.
-As Burke pointed out it was “the king’s image” not artists’ creativity that was the main concern of small committees who made sure, under a system we call “peer review” that all text and objects of any kind, large or small, fulfilled the stated purpose: the glorification of the Sun King.
+All the artists and their productions were under government supervision and control.
+As Burke pointed out it was “the king’s image” not artists’ creativity that was the main concern of small committees who made sure, under “peer review” that all text and objects of any kind, large or small, fulfilled the stated purpose: the glorification of the Sun King.

 As in all things, other nations were mindful of the ways in which Louis XIV seized control of the arts in France and noted that the centralized command stretched to all crevices of the territory.
-The French Academy was established in 1648 for the purpose not just of controlling art in terms of its content but also in terms of its quality and extended to a network of provincial schools in Rouen, Marseilles, Dijon, and Tours.
-The careful encouragement of excellence in the arts was intended to establish a hegemony in the arts and crafts as part of a program to extend the power of France in the arts.
-By the French Revolution toppled this “Royal” Academy, replacing it in 1795 with the Institut, France had become the international center for the arts, a position the country would maintain well into the twentieth century.
-The Royal aspect of the Academy died on the scaffold of the guillotine along with many of its members.
-The revolutionaries declared elite arts and letters to be of no use to the new nation but by 1795, the value of arts was reiterated and in August in the Third Year of the Brumarie, Year IV, “a National Institute, charged with the collection of discoveries, with the improvement of the arts and sciences.”
+Modern academies and modern totalitarian sovereignty over cultural production spread across the continent.
+The original model for artistic education and supervision, the French Academy, was established in 1648 for the purpose not just of controlling art in terms of its content but also in terms of its quality.
+For those in the hinterlands, the Academy obligingly extended a network of provincial schools in Rouen, Marseilles, Dijon, and Tours.
+The careful encouragement of excellence in the arts was intended to establish a hegemony in the arts and crafts as part of a program to extend the power of France in the arts to equal its political dominance.
+By the time the French Revolution toppled this “Royal” Academy, replacing it in 1795 with the Institut, France had become the international center for the arts, a position the country would maintain well into the twentieth century.
+The “Royal” aspect of the Academy died on the scaffold of the guillotine along with many of its members.
+The revolutionaries declared elite arts and letters to be of no use to the new nation but by 1795, the value of arts was reiterated, and in August in the Third Year of the Brumarie, Year IV, “a National Institute, charged with the collection of discoveries, with the improvement of the arts and sciences” was established.
 An up and coming young military hero named Napoléon Bonaparte was made a member of the Institute where, no doubt, he learned of the importance of the arts in supporting a regime.

 Meanwhile, other major cities followed the lead of the French.
 In London, the Royal Academy was established in 1768.
 By 1790, over one hundred academies of art or public schools of art were flourishing: Vienna (remodeled) 1770, Dresden 1762, Berlin 1786, Copenhagen 1754, Stockholm 1768, St. Petersburg 1757, Madrid 1752, Dusseldorf 1767, Frankfort 1779, Munich 1770, Genoa 1752, Naples 1756, Mexico 1785 and Philadelphia 1791/1805.
 The increased importance of academic training in the arts coincided with these cultural centers taking part in the development of each modern nation state, and the ambitious governments’ growing awareness of the usefulness of art in an international contest for prestige.